AI Toolset for Software Architects (Q1 2026)

 Serena Codebase querying — works especially well with larger codebases

-Context7 Documentation browsing during coding sessions
+Context7 Documentation browsing during coding sessions, more here

 Sequential Thinking Structured planning and multi-step reasoning